First men of Australia

 From a national perspective, a rising generation has now succeeded in winning over the middle and ruling classes, and some programs are broadcast in indigenous languages, including children's programs.
 Public opinion has also evolved considerably in recent years, and a form of respect has taken hold in Australian society, albeit a contested one.
 More and more Aboriginal names are now used, and you're likely to hear names like Naarm (Melbourne), Meeanjin (Brisbane) or Mparntwe (Alice Springs) during your travels.
 There are also a growing number of art centers where artists and painters present their famous canvases with the colorful dots of the Dreamtime.
 TheAustralian Museum in Sydney, Kakadu, Australia's largest national park, Kings Canyon (Northern Territory), the Maruku Arts or Cultural Centre in Uluru, the gorges of Nitmiluk National Park or the Janbal Gallery, north of Port Douglas (Queensland) are all places that honor Aboriginal culture.
 You can explore ancient rock sites, take part in art exhibitions and learn about a world as rich as it is fascinating.
 Since 2009, to help improve the Aboriginal situation, the Australian government has published an annual report entitled Closing the gap , which aims to reduce inequalities in education, health and employment.

 For many years, there has been a debate on the recognition of Aborigines in the Constitution as the first people.
 Prime Minister Anthony Albanese (appointed in 2022) and his government had proposed the inclusion in the Australian Constitution of an Aboriginal and Torres Strait Islander Voice to Parliament, which would have enabled Aboriginal and Torres Strait Islander people to be heard by the legislative system on parliamentary processes that directly affect them.
 Australian voters were asked to vote on this constitutional amendment in a referendum held on October 14, 2023.
-The result was unequivocal, with around 60% of votes cast against the proposal overall, and the "no" vote in every state, even though it was a condition for the amendment to be adopted that at least 4 out of 6 states vote in favor.
-It's a slap in the face for the powers that be, who put forward the proposed amendment, and it also reduces hopes of reconciliation between the different cultures in Australia.
+The result was unequivocal, with a total of around 60% of votes cast against the proposal, and at state level the "no" vote systematically won, even though it was also a condition for the amendment to be adopted that at least 4 out of 6 states vote in favor.
+It's a slap in the face for the powers that be who had put forward the proposed amendment, and it also reduces hopes of reconciliation between the different cultures in Australia.